-How to Pack for a Month in a Carry-On
+Packing for a Month in a Carry-On Under 9kg

 Interested in getting a Free Independent Travel Planner which includes a handy printable PACKING LIST?
 Simply join the mailing list by providing your email below and download it now.

-When you a preparing for a trip that is more than 1 week long, many considerations go into packing for a month in a carry-on.
-The top ones are the weather and type of activities.
+When you preparing to travel with only hand luggage for more than 1 week, many considerations go into what to pack in your carry on.
+The top ones are the climate and type of activities.
 What is the weather going to be like?
 Will it rain a lot or mostly hot and sunny?
 Any formal business to attend?
 Will you be exploring the countryside by car or plan to do a lot of hiking?
 Then all of these outfits have to fit in an approved airline carry-on luggage.

-These packing tips solve these issue of maximizing space and efficiency.
-All of them can be modified to suit your style and needs, just remember the key how to pack light starts with smart planning.
+The following packing tips solve these issue of maximizing space and efficiency.
+All of them can be modified to suit your style and needs, just remember the key on how to pack light for a month starts with smart planning.

 Why Travel Carry On Only